bielgeri/bielgeri/README.md

-- 👋 Hi, I’m @bielgeri
+-  Hi, I’m @bielgeri
-- 👀 I’m interested in leanr Python and HTML/CSS
+-  I’m interested in leanr Python and JS
-- 🌱 I’m currently learning HTML/CSS
+-  I’m currently learning Javascript
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 bielgeri/bielgeri is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.